FAmily indoor with digital tablet

 But the reality is that most parents and grandparents are making these transfers as a way to maximize the amount of wealth available to help their loved ones so that they can thrive.
 It’s all from a place of love and care for their children or grandchildren.

 The transfer structures and strategies are generally intended to minimize unnecessary waste, (for example, the diminishment of the endowment to taxes and other expenses of probate or estate administration).
-But as people complete these planning transactions, important considerations about the nature of the blessing the givers wish to impart often fall between the cracks.
+But as people complete these planning transactions with the assistance of their personal tax and legal advisors, important considerations about the nature of the blessing the givers wish to impart often fall between the cracks.
 Hopes and intentions are transmuted into fears and worst-case-scenarios.
 They are then further silenced by piles of legal documents, tax paperwork and bills for professional services.

 Reflections for the wise giver